csokmen/learn-angular/README.md

 Services are classes designed to handle tasks that are not tied to a specific view, such as fetching data, logging, or managing application state.
 Dependency Injection (DI) is a design pattern where Angular provides a component with the services it needs (its dependencies) rather than the component creating them itself.
 This promotes modularity and reusability.

 Commit: https://github.com/csokmen/learn-angular/commit/1e8bbbed3816ed969299bd3062c68d252c91d7d4

+## 5. Routing

+Routing enables navigation from one view to the next as users perform application tasks.
+The Angular Router allows you to build a Single Page Application with multiple views and navigation.

+*   **`Routes`**: An array that defines the navigation paths.
+Each route maps a URL path to a component.
+*   **`router-outlet`**: A directive that acts as a placeholder where the router displays the component for the current route.
+*   **`routerLink`**: A directive to link to a specific route in your application.